 8. Value delivery capabilities

 For any project to be successful, the focus has to be on the expectations of customers and stakeholders and what they require from the project and fulfilling those requirements.
 And the first step toward this for a Project Manager is to ensure that they have set practical project goals and objectives and that everyone including the project team and stakeholders are on the same page on this.
-Having reached an agreement on the project goals and objectives, you can now assess your deliverables, value chain, supply chain, and quality standards to see if you will be able to deliver the desired value.
+Having agreed on the project goals and objectives, you can now assess your deliverables, value chain, supply chain, and quality standards to see if you can deliver the desired value.
 What makes you capable of delivering the desired value are your project tools, processes, and procedures.
 This may even include certain systems like scheduling software or even the use of processes or methodologies.
-If the methodology for delivering the project successfully is established well and is tested in advance, it will enhance the capabilities and the Project Manager will be in a better position to deliver the expected value to the customers and the stakeholders.
+If the methods for delivering the project successfully is established well and is tested in advance, it will enhance the capabilities and the Project Manager will be in a better position to deliver the expected value to the customers and the stakeholders.

 9. Being transparent